suriyun-production/mmorpg-kit-docs/docs/pages/015-npcs-npc-dialog-npc-entity-npc-database.md

 To add NPCs via Npc Database you have to prepare Npc Entity prefab / Npc Dialogs

-About Npc Database, you can create new Npc Database by right click in **Project** tab select **Create → Create GameData → Npc Database**
+About Npc Database, you can create new Npc Database by right click in **Project** tab select **Create → Create GameDatabase → Npc Database**

 ![](https://cdn-images-1.medium.com/max/1600/0*yc8ktAVxDGN34X9V)